u-boot/u-boot/tools/binman/binman.rst

 symlink:
     Adds a symlink to the image with string given in the symlink property.

+overlap:
+    Indicates that this entry overlaps with others in the same section.
+These entries should appear at the end of the section.
+Overlapping entries are not packed with other entries, but their contents are written over other entries in the section.
+Overlapping entries must have an explicit offset and size.

 Examples of the above options can be found in the tests.
 See the tools/binman/test directory.